 Wide viewing angle

-With this feature, up to 178o angles can be viewed accurately without changing the colours.
+With this feature, up to 178o angles can be viewed accurately without changing the colors.

 10-bit colour depth

-64 times more colour is displayed through the 10-bit colour depth that the 8-bit displays.
-It also features 1.07 billion colour supports.
+64 times more color is displayed through the 10-bit color depth that the 8-bit displays.
+It also features 1.07 billion color supports.

 Ease your eyes with flicker-free output

-Flicker-free technology has an added advantage of preventing eye fatigue and keeping it healthy.
-It is a must feature for users who have to stare at screen long period.
+Flicker-free technology has the added advantage of preventing eye fatigue and keeping it healthy.
+It is a must feature for users who have to stare at the screen for long periods.